 Magit comes with its own completion function which you can

-replace with ido by setting magit-completing-read-function
+replace with ido by setting magit-completing-read-function to

 (setq magit-completing-read-function #'magit-ido-completing-read)